bsteuber/sandbox/README.md

-My private sandbox for trying out new ideas
+A playground for trying out new ideas

 ## License